 Interstitial Lung Disease

+Interstitial Lung Disease refers to many disorders of the lung, all of which cause inflammation and scarring of the lungs.
 These diseases are typically characterized by difficulty breathing, fatigue and coughing, and can be anywhere from mild to severe.
-For Interstitial Lung Disease you can be rated 10%, 30%, 60% or 100% disabled
+Interstitial lung disease ratings are 10%, 30%, 60% and 100%.

 Pleuritis

 Pleuritis/Pleurisy is a respiratory condition characterized by inflammation of the pleura, which are thin layers of tissue that separate the lungs from the walls of the chest.
 They assist with helping the lungs move smoothly when breathing.
+Pleuritis disability ratings are 10%, 30%, 60% and 100%.

 Pulmonary Fibrosis